 11-13 Baseball - 50/70 (50' pitching distance and 70' basepaths)

 Teams in this division will play on a field with a 50’ pitching mound distance and 70’ base paths.
 Baseball age kids 11-13 will be eligible.
+We are following suit of Little League this year by also granfathering those 13 year olds in to this league who otherwise would lose their last year in this Intermediate league due to the age cutoff change: Kids born on or after May 1, 2004 are eligible.
 This division offers a field size in between what they have played on since age 7 (46’ pitching distance and 60’ base paths 46/60) and what they will play on beyond age 13 (60’ pitching distance and 90’ base paths 60/90 also used by High School and Major League Baseball).
 This Intermediate division will "bridge the gap" for players who have "outgrown" 46/60 baseball and for those who wish to play baseball into high school or beyond.
 This division will follow "real" baseball rules by allowing base runners to lead off.
 In turn, this will require pitchers to learn to hold runners on base and attempt to pick them off.
 Games are limited 6 innings or 1 hour 45 minutes.
-In adherence to Little League rules, certain aluminum 2 5/8 "big" barrel bats will be allowed in the 11-13 league.
-Composite bats will NOT be allowed unless they meet the BBCOR performance standard, and labeled accordingly.
-See the Intermediate (50-70) Division bat rules for further clarification.
+USA Baseball approved bats and BBCOR bats are the only approved bats per Little League regulations.
+This will be enforced.
+See our home page for more details.

 This division will focus on the fundamentals of youth softball.
 Players will get their first experience of competitive softball.
 The games have umpires and score will be kept.
 While we do keep score, we place much more emphasis on learning the game and having fun.
 We feel we have created a great environment for 5 through 8-year-olds to learn and enjoy softball.
 The division is "coach pitch."
 This helps players to learn to read the ball leaving the pitcher's hand at an early age.
 In addition, this league will address the fundamentals of hitting, throwing, catching and fielding.
 Developing the players understanding of baserunning, situational plays, etc will also be key components.
 All players will play each inning and each team will bat a full roster.
 Games are 6 innings or 1 hour 15 minutes.
 An 11-inch ball is used.
 Uniforms include: Jersey, Pants, and Socks.
 Due to the overwhelming majority of girls not wearing their visors in previous years, we are not providing visors as part of the uniform packages.